richardgourley/guitar-chord-sequence-plugin/README.md

 - Inserting posts on plugin activation.
 - Registering activation hooks.
 - Enqueuing JS and CSS files the Wordpress way.
+- Gutenberg blocks - registering a block that displays the musical key buttons
 - Deactivation hooks.
 - Separating classes into model classes, init classes and deacivation classes.